ugurelveren/blog/content/post/what-is-cloud-native-design.md

 ## What is Cloud-Native Development?

 Eventually we need to ask this question right.
 What is cloud native?
 I will cheat for this answer.
 There is a really good explanation of this question from it's source.
-[Cloud Native Foundation](https://www.cncf.io/) in 23 different languages.
+[Cloud Native Foundation](https://www.cncf.io/) shared the answer in 23 different languages.
 [Source](https://github.com/cncf/toc/blob/main/DEFINITION.md)

+The three major cloud providers have also published their own articles on the topic.
 - [What is Cloud Native - AWS](https://aws.amazon.com/what-is/cloud-native/)
 - [What is Cloud Native - Google](https://cloud.google.com/learn/what-is-cloud-native?hl=en)
 - [What is Cloud Native - Microsoft](https://learn.microsoft.com/en-us/dotnet/architecture/cloud-native/definition)